LeeRenJie/Portfolio/README.md

 ## Planning The App💡
 - [x] Coming up with the idea
 > Building a portfolio website that shows the journey of my professional life starting from college and for employers/others to view.
-This website is also a project for me to build a full-stack application using the MERN stack.
+This website is also a project for me to build a website with React.JS

 - [ ] Create a design/sketch/wireframe
 > In progress ⚙